 - Made this Strategy part of a ‘boxed set’ of ten, consistently-presented strategies for integrated catchment management across Victoria.

 The development of this strategy has been undertaken with the following steps:

 Developing a draft strategy with key partner organisations

-The public consultation will include:
+The public consultation was supported by:

 - Distribution of a Regional Catchment Strategy e-newsletter